rapid-steel/sprucebrush/README.md

  Caution!
 Use this at your own risk!

- - This couldn't work in Firefox, if OffscreenCanvas feature is disabled.
-You can try to enable flag gfx.offscreencanvas.enabled in about:config.
-Note that it can lead to other problems.

  - An image looks blurry on zoom in.
 This is a drawback of HTML Canvas.
 A possible trick to make canvas bigger, but performance will suffer.
 You can try to set resolution to x2 in settings, but see if this wouldn't significantly slow down